Generative AI is a climate disaster

 In May, the conglomerate revealed its own emissions had risen about 30% since 2020, jeopardizing its pledge to become carbon negative by 2030.
 Speaking to Bloomberg, Microsoft president Brad Smith said the “moonshot” carbon goal was set before the generative AI moment, and as a result, “the moon is five times as far away as it was in 2020, if you just think of our own forecast for the expansion of AI and its electrical needs.”
 In short, Smith wasn’t going to allow climate considerations to get in the way of his company’s intention to roll out resource-intensive AI products and try to cement its dominance in the cloud economy.

 With its investment in OpenAI, Microsoft is at the forefront of the generative AI push and it’s also leading the charge to expand data center capacity to enable it.
-The company now has more than 5 gigawatts (GW) of installed server capacity, which is more than Hong Kong or Portugal’s annual energy consumption, and it set an internal goal of significantly accelerating new capacity to an additional 1GW in the first half of 2024, reaching an additional 1.5GW to be added in the first half of 2025 alone.
+The company now has more than 5 gigawatts (GW) of installed server capacity, which is more than Hong Kong or Portugal’s electricity consumption, and it set an internal goal of significantly accelerating new capacity to an additional 1GW in the first half of 2024, reaching an additional 1.5GW to be added in the first half of 2025 alone.
 It reportedly spent more than $50 billion on new data center capacity between July 2023 and June 2024.

 All of those data centers also require water, and slightly older numbers suggest cloud companies’ demand for that is soaring too.
 Microsoft’s water demand jumped by 34% in 2022 over the previous year, driven in large part by its data centers, while Google’s water use was up by 20% over the same period.
 Those numbers are from before generative AI took the tech world by storm, and it’s credible to assume significant increases continued to take place in the years that followed.